Yahoo's new CEO Mayer takes on the mobile challenge

-"The mobile wave is a huge wave for us to ride," Mayer said on the conference call, adding that that the company had failed to capitalize on the shift to smartphones, underinvesting and "splintering" Yahoo's brands in its previous mobile efforts.
+"The mobile wave is a huge wave for us to ride," Mayer said on the conference call.

-Mayer's comments, which she delivered along with third-quarter earnings results that beat analyst expectations, sent Yahoo shares up 4.6 percent to $16.49 in after hours trading on Monday.
+The 37-year-old CEO talked about working more closely with software provider and Web search partner Microsoft Corp, while employing technology to shore up its display ads business through such features as automated buying.

-"For people who weren't sure how she was going to come across on her first call, she definitely proved herself tonight," said RBC analyst Andre Sequin.
-"It seems like she really recognizes what the company is, where the strengths are and what the opportunities are."
+She added that the company is likely to begin withdrawing from international businesses that fail to grow.
+This month, executives said the company will pull out of South Korea, a market full of local rivals.
+And she said that the company would primarily focus on "smaller-scale" acquisitions to bolster Yahoo's products, assuaging some shareholder concerns that the company could embark on an expensive shopping spree.

-Some analysts also pointed to comments about using share buybacks to distribute the gains from the sale of Yahoo shares in China's Alibaba Group, and a preference for smaller-sized acquisitions rather than blockbuster deals, as buoying investor sentiment.
+Yahoo shares were up more than 4 percent at $16.50 in after hours trading on Monday.

 "She handled the call very well," said Gabelli & Co analyst Brett Harriss.